Sadickachuli/Automated-Grant-Impact-Analysis/README.md

 GitHub: [ github.com/Sadickachuli](https://github.com/Sadickachuli)

-connect with me to work together
+connect with me to work together on this or other projects